-- (2) National taxes: The tax revenues as defined by the government revenues/ expenditures allocation law, denotes that all kinds of taxes that classified under the central government is referred to as the national taxes, and under the current system, national taxes consist of ten categories, i.e. income tax, estate and gift tax, customs duties, business tax, commodity tax, tobacco and alcohol tax, securities transactions tax, futures transactions tax, and the specifically selected goods and services tax.
-Since Dec.31, 2003, the mining concession tax has been changed to mining royalty, and not included in national taxes. - (3)Municipality and county (city) taxes: The tax revenues as defined by the revenues/ expenditures allocation law, denotes that all kinds of taxes that classified under municipality and county (city) tax is referred to as municipality and county (city) tax.
-The current municipality and county (city) taxes consist of land tax, house tax, vehicle license tax, amusement tax, deed tax, stamp tax, etc. - (4)Central government tax revenues: This refers to among the annual revenues of the central government, that part of revenues that come from taxation and monopoly gains.
-In other words, among the tax revenues, those portions that actually booked under the central government revenues.
+- revenues/expenditures allocation law, denotes that all kinds of taxes that classified under the provincial government or centrally ruled municipalities is referred to as provincial or centrally ruled municipal tax.
+Prior to 1999, the provincial tax and centrally ruled municipality tax were consisting of business tax, stamp tax, vehicle license tax, and harbor development surtax.
+It has since been phased out due to a revision of the revenues/expenditures allocation law that took effect in July 1999. - (5)Municipality and county (city) taxes: The tax revenues as defined by the revenues/expenditures allocation law, denotes that all kinds of taxes that classified under municipality and county (city) tax is referred to as municipality and county (city) tax.
+The current municipality and county (city) taxes consist of land tax, house tax, vehicle license tax, amusement tax, deed tax, stamp tax, etc. - (6)Central government tax revenues: This refers to among the annual revenues of the central government, that part of revenues that come from taxation and monopoly gains.
+In other words, among the tax revenues, those portion that actually booked under the central government revenues.
 As national revenues is not necessarily booked entirely under the central government revenues.
-For example, 10% of the national revenues' income tax and commodity tax, and 40% of the sales tax minus payout for the uniformed commercial invoice prizes are consolidated and redistributed by the central government to centrally ruled municipalities, county/city and townships (towns and cities).
-Since 2002, the business tax from finance and insurance industries have been listed separately and appropriated to special funds and excluded from the total income of business tax.
+For example, 10% of the national revenues's income tax and commodity tax, and 40% of the sales tax minus payout for the uniformed commercial invoice prizes are consolidated and redistributed by the central government to centrally ruled municipalities, county/city and townships (towns and cities).
+Since 2002, the business tax from financial enterprises have been listed separately and appropriated to special funds and excluded from the total income of business tax.
 The estate and gift tax and tobacco and alcohol tax, based on the revenues/expenditures allocation law are allocated to municipality and townships (towns and cities).
-The health and welfare surtax derived from tobacco products, the specifically selected goods and services tax which was imposed in June 2011 and the tax revenues from raising the estate and gift tax rates, tobacco and alcohol tax amount in May and June 2017 were not included in the revenues of central government.
-They will be appropriated directly to special funds.
-However, since 2014, the specifically selected goods and services tax was included in the revenues of central government.

-- (5)Direct tax: Direct tax in economics refers to a taxation burden that cannot be transferred.
+The health and welfare surtax derived from tobacco products is not included in the revenues of central government.
+It will be appropriated directly to special funds. - (7)Direct tax: Direct tax in economics refers to a taxation burden that cannot be transferred.
 A tax burden that can be transferred is referred to as indirect tax.
 In national accounting, a taxation that includes the cost of the industry is regarded as indirect tax, hence under Taiwan's current national accounting system, direct tax includes only income tax, estate and gift tax, securities transactions tax, futures transactions tax, deed tax, land value increment tax, provisional education surtax, and all the rest are regarded as indirect taxes.
 In taxation administration, the direct tax is regarded as a taxation levied on investment earnings or commercial or occupational gains, in which the taxation levy is generally assessed according to the taxpayers' declaration.
 Indirect tax pertains to taxes levied against individual consumption and property transfer gains that occurs in the presence of a specific behavior.
-Thus under the taxation statistics, direct tax includes only income tax, estate and gift tax, securities transactions tax, futures transactions tax, land tax consisting of land value tax and land value increment tax, house tax, deed tax, education surtax, and the rest are regarded as indirect tax. - (6)Indirect tax: In general, indirect tax refers to those taxation burdens that can be transferred.
-These include customs duties, commodity tax, tobacco and alcohol tax, business tax, specifically selected goods and services tax, vehicle license tax, stamp tax, amusement tax and its education surtax, special and provisional tax levies, financial enterprises business tax, and the health and welfare surcharge on tobacco. - (7)Education surtax: This refers to a provisional local education surtax within 30% of the premium tax of a county/city government in support of the local county government to
+Thus under the taxation statistics, direct tax includes only income tax, mining concession tax, estate and gift tax, securities transactions tax, futures transactions tax, land tax - consisting of agricultural land tax, land valuation tax and land value increment tax, house tax, deed tax, education surtax, and the rest are regarded as indirect tax.